Leap is part of the Informa Markets Division of Informa PLC

 Behind the shift in attitudes is a trail of success blazed by an earlier generation of visionaries, whose entrepreneurial flair was responsible for the likes of Hungerstation, DokkanAfkkar, Geidea, Almosafer, Mrsool, Unifonic and others.

 At LEAP, the tech festival slated for Riyadh in February 2022, small business startups will have their deserved place in the spotlight as organizers and guests explore various factors that make startups tick.
-Join us as we discuss what makes unicorn companies and how best to spot them early, how to make millions from investing in the right startups and making Saudi Arabia the tech startup hub of the region.
+Join us as we discuss what makes unicorn companies and how best to spot them early, how to make millions from investing in the right start-ups and making Saudi Arabia the technology start-up hub of the region.

 The Saudi government has set aside new funds to be allocated to SMEs through Monsha’at, the Saudi Venture Capital Company, the Social Development Bank and others.
 Also, key regulations have been changed to specifically support entrepreneurs.
 A major example of this is the entrepreneurial license initiated by the Ministry of Investment of Saudi Arabia (MISA) and other MISA regulations that allow local founders, international startups, and international VCs to expand to the Kingdom and impact the ecosystem, observes Nabulsi.